qfishpear/fishrss/README-en.md

 ## Installation Instructions

 Only python3 is supported.
-To see if your python3 installation, type in
+To see if your python3 is correctly installed, type in
 ```
 python3 --version
 ```